proconsule/nxmp/README.md

 TestNFS = nfs://192.168.1.10/export/
 ```

-Network from version 0.9.1 can also be added in this way
+Network from version 0.9.1 can also be added in this way (this fix password with @)

 For SMB